Sapna Strategies’ Approach to Creating a Racially Equitable, Diverse, and Inclusive [REDI] Workplace

 Phase II: ~3-4 months; some overlap with Phase I – Establish the REDI Vision

-In Phase II, the team will tackle the hard but critical questions: “What does a racially equitable, diverse, and inclusive [REDI] culture for our organization look/sound/feel like?” and “Why is this urgent for our organization?”
+In Phase II, the team will tackle the hard but critical questions: “What does a racially equitable, diverse, and inclusive [REDI] culture for our team or organization look/sound/feel like?” and “Why is this urgent for our team or organization?”
 These questions will be addressed alongside the development of the working group in Phase I because the facilitated conversations to answer them are used to form and norm the team.
 As we examine these questions and triangulate their answers with input that centers BIPOC voices, we will consciously create the practices within our working group to support a REDI culture.
 Over time, this conscious engagement and clearly articulated REDI vision will allow the team to radiate a REDI culture outwards to the whole organization.

 Part of the overlap between Phases I and II is the sustained and equitable resourcing of the working group itself.
 Often, DEI teams in organizations are additive in nature: i.e. staff members are encouraged to “add” this work to their already overflowing plates without intentional thought to what must be removed from those plates in order to make room for these duties.
 In addition, there is an emotional tax in this work felt more intensely by BIPOC members than their white counterparts as they navigate the racial bias they are simultaneously working to identify and uproot.
 All of this requires deliberate and honest communication about what the team will need to engage in this work sustainably and equitably.
 Once the team articulates these needs, they will work with leaders to determine how the organization can live into its beliefs by meeting them.